Get

 4. Keeping People Company

-Although there are some cats who prefer to be by themselves, many are affectionate.
-Feral cats frequently live in colonies with other cats and enjoy doing so as long as there’s enough food around.
+Although some cats prefer to be by themselves, many are affectionate.
+Feral cats frequently live in colonies with other cats and enjoy doing so if there’s enough food around.

 Male kittens usually end up moving away, but it’s relatively common to find several generations of female cats living together in feral colonies.
 Keeping people company meets indoor cats’ social needs and can provide fun and mental stimulation.